QActions/publish-regulatory-artifacts/README.md

   - The source file in Junit format, `test-reports/junit.xml` by default.
   - Target file in the root folder for the correct project/commit:
     `s3://${REGULATORY_S3_BUCKET}/projects/${project_name}/commits/${short_sha}/test-results.xml`
+- Creates the build file for the test environment used in the lifecycle tool

 Expected environment variables:
 ```sh